 - Add 1 egg, 1 third of the sifted flour mix and a splash of milk and beat until just combined.
 Repeat until all the ingredients are combined.
 Fold in the rum-soaked raisins, keeping 30g of raisins and a bit of juice back to decorate.

-- Divide the batter between the cases and bake for 20-25 minutes depending on your oven.
+- Divide the batter between the cases and bake for 20-25 minutes, until risen, golden and baked through.

 - Cool in the tins for 10 minutes before moving the cakes to a wire cooling rack.

-- Add the cream and icing sugar to a large mixing bowl, then beat for 2 minutes with an electric whisk until smooth and firm enough to pipe.
-Don't whisk too long or the cream will be too thick to pipe and look lumpy.
+- To make the cream topping, add the cream and icing sugar to a large mixing bowl, then beat for 2 minutes with an electric whisk until smooth and firm enough to pipe.
+Don't whisk too long or the cream will be too thick to pipe and could split.
+Transfer to a piping bag fitted with a star nozzle, if liked.

 - To pipe a swirl, apply pressure to the top of the bag and pipe a star shape in the middle of the cake.
 Release the pressure and pull up quickly.